- Teaching Tips and Handouts

 If your labor is induced (started artificially), it becomes a medical event and proceeds quite differently from spontaneous labor.
 Unless you or your baby has a health problem that necessitates induction, it makes sense to wait patiently for your labor to start on its own.
 Even if your due date has passed and you’re longing to hold your baby, remember that nature has good reasons for the wait.

-Learn some tips for avoiding labor induction.
+- Get tips for avoiding labor induction.

-Find out how to keep labor as natural as possible if you have a medical reason to be induced.
+- Find out how to keep labor as natural as possible if you have a medical reason to be induced.

-Watch a video on why to let labor begin on it's own.
+- Watch a video on why to let labor begin on it's own.